Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

  - The third direction would be to improve the documentation of the furniture so it is more easily sold, used, maintained, repaired and recycled.
 ## Procedural furniture modelling ##
 The first direction is to use procedural modelling to ease design of durable wooden furniture.
-Design time is very high for high quality furniture.
+Designing high quality furniture is really time consuming.
 A French cabinet maker common precept is that design, fabrication and finishing step amount each to 1/3 of total idea-to-object time.

-Reducing design time is then essential.
+Reducing designing time is then essential.

 ### Procedural modelling for design ###
-Design time is spent for initial design, and then for each customized version of the design.
+Designing time is spent for initial design, and then for each customized version of the design.

 In both cases, one solution is procedural/parametric/grammar-based modelling.